wodanaz/adaptiPhy/README.md

 This README describes the minimal steps that are necessary to get an analysis of selection up and running.

+Cite this method
+Berrio, A., Haygood, R. & Wray, G.A.
+Identifying branch-specific positive selection throughout the regulatory genome using an appropriate proxy neutral.
+BMC Genomics 21, 359 (2020). https://doi.org/10.1186/s12864-020-6752-4

 ### What is this repository for? ###

 * The scripts associated with this walkthrough can be used to pulldown multiple alignments and analyse positive selection in specific branches.